 Requests for AEM Community Presentations are now open!

 Philadelphia FIGHT offers Community Presentations to the Philadelphia community throughout May and June for AIDS Education Month (AEM).
 Peer Educators will lead HIV education presentations at local agencies, and community organizations.
-Our theme for the 2017 community presentations will be Accessing Resources, and in conjunction with our AEM theme of One Community, Recommitting to the FIGHT we plan to connect people to vital health information, connect folks to care, and reflect upon the legacy of our past, current climate, and look toward with future.
+We plan to connect people to vital health information, connect folks to care, and reflect upon the legacy of our past, current climate, and look toward with future.

 Community Presentations will be available at public computing centers, through mobile computer labs at community sites, and via presenter led lectures at organizations.